 Recent years saw a steep rise in people desiring to live off grid in Canada (and the U.S. as well).
-Consequently, there are a lot of questions and debates where this is legal or not.
+Consequently, there are a lot of questions and debates whether this is legal or not.
 As a proponent of the off grid living, I did some research to give all of you a clear and concrete answer.

 As you can see, the real answer is somewhat complicated.
 We need to go deeper into what you can and cannot do – that is, if you wish to be left alone and not bothered by the local authorities.
 So let’s proceed to the full answer.